Philip Sansom: Second World War

-During the Second World War Sansom worked on the land in Kent, South East England as a registered conscientious objector.
-By 1943 he had moved back to London where he encountered anarchism in the form of Marie Louise Berneri.
+During the Second World War Sansom worked on the land in Kent as a registered conscientious objector.
+By 1943 he had returned to London where he encountered anarchism in the form of Marie Louise Berneri.
 He recalled:

-'Marie Louise Berneri was the first anarchist I ever met.
+"Marie Louise Berneri was the first anarchist I ever met.
 The first convinced, dedicated, working-for-the-movement anarchist, I mean.
-For she it was who opened the door when I rang the bell of the Freedom Press office one day in 1943, when I set out to discover what anarchism was and who the anarchists were.'
+For she it was who opened the door when I rang the bell of the Freedom Press office one day in 1943, when I set out to discover what anarchism was and who the anarchists were."

+Subsequently Sansom met Simon Watson Taylor, who introduced him to the London Surrealist Group which met each Wednesday evening in the private upper room of the Barcelona Restaurant in 17 Beak Street, Soho.
+Sansom joined the Group in 1944.

-In 1944, Sansom joined the London Surrealist Group.
-In the following year he was living in what he called a 'ramshackle studio' in Camden Town, London when he was invited to join the Anarchist Federation.
+In 1945, Sansom was living in what he called a "ramshackle studio" in Camden Town, when he was invited to join the Anarchist Federation.
 Shortly after he had moved in, he was asked if he would mind if a comrade came to live with him.
 The comrade turned out to be John Olday, a brilliant idiosyncratic deserter from the Royal Pioneer Corps who was an anarchist activist, an author and, like Sansom, a cartoonist.
-Oldway was English.
+Olday was English.
 However, he had grown up in Germany, where he became German-speaking and where he was extremely politically active.
 He fled the country to avoid arrest by the Gestapo.
 Now in London, he was contributing articles and cartoons to the anarchist journal War Commentary.
 But more substantially he was surreptitiously producing on the kitchen table of the studio his monthly Forces Newsletter which he distributed to the network of two hundred soldiers, sailors and airmen of War Commentary.
+(Note: Sansom 1977 recalled: "Every serving member of the forces who wrote in for literature received, in due course, a copy of John's Forces Newsletter which spelt out in greater depth and detail the subversive anarchist anti-war message.")